 Generation Change Conference for early career researchers in climate change

-The conference is for students, early career researchers and practitioners under the age of 35.
-This is the age the National Research Foundation uses to define early career researchers, but more importantly, this is the generation that will live in a drastically changed world unless there are drastic changes to fix the problem.
+This conference is for students, early career researchers and practitioners under the age of 35.
+This is the age the National Research Foundation uses to define early career researchers, but more importantly this is the generation that will live in a drastically changed world unless there are drastic changes to fix the problem.
 But how do we change a system that seems stuck?
 How do we challenge the status quo for greater social equity and inclusiveness?
 How do we ensure that evidence is used to make decisions affecting our future?

-What ‘leverage points’ could bring about change in the system?
+In short, what ‘leverage points’ could bring about change in the system?